 Heat a skillet on the stove with about a half inch of canola oil covering the bottom.
 You will want to carefully regulate the temperature here so that the chicken does not brown too quickly.
 The thinness of the breast meat practically guarantees that it will be fully cooked by the time the outside is browned.
 I find just below medium heat works well.
 I use a burner setting of about 4 1/2 out of 10 on the dial and fry them gently for about 4 or 5 minutes per side until golden brown and crispy.

-Drain on a wire rack for a couple of minutes before dipping the cooked breasts into the Honey Garlic Sauce.
+Drain on a wire rack for a couple of minutes before dipping the cooked breasts into the Orange Sauce.
 Serve with noodles or rice.

 Begin by adding the garlic and oil to a medium saucepan over medium low heat.